typofactur/winkysans/fontbakery/fontbakery-report.md

 - Contour 2 point 21 in glyph 'Hbar' has a kink between location wght=300 and location wght=900

 - Contour 0 point 67 in glyph 'three' has a kink between location wght=300 and location wght=900

+- Contour 0 point 20 in glyph 'six' has a kink between location wght=300 and location wght=900

+- Contour 0 point 44 in glyph 'eight' has a kink between location wght=300 and location wght=900

+- Contour 0 point 26 in glyph 'numbersign' has a kink between location wght=300 and location wght=900
 </code></pre>
  [code: interpolation-issues]